Freely adding one layer of quantifiers to a Boolean doctrine

 \end{remark}

-Universal filters (\cref{{d:universal filter}} below) characterize the families of the form $F^\mathcal{M}$ for some class $\mathcal{M}$ of propositional models; in other words, universal filters characterize the classes of formulas that are universally valid in all members of a certain class of propositional models.
-Likewise, universal ideals (\cref{d:univ-ideal} below) characterize the families of the form $I^\mathcal{M}$ for some class $\mathcal{M}$ of propositional models; in other words, they characterize the classes of formulas that are universally invalid in all members of a certain class of propositional models.
-While we use the notions of universal filters and ideals to prove the main result of this section (\cref{t:characterization-ultrafilters}), the mentioned characterization of universal filters, resp.\ ideals, as the classes of the form $F^\mathcal{M}$, resp.\ $I^\mathcal{M}$, is not needed, and so we postpone it to the appendix: see \cref{t:characterization-filters,t:characterization-ideals}.
+\emph{Universal filters} (\cref{{d:universal filter}} below) are meant to characterize the families of the form $F^\mathcal{M}$ for some class $\mathcal{M}$ of propositional models, i.e., the classes of formulas that are universally valid in all members of a certain class of propositional models.
+Likewise, \emph{universal ideals} (\cref{d:univ-ideal} below) are meant to characterize the families of the form $I^\mathcal{M}$ for some class $\mathcal{M}$ of propositional models, i.e.\ the classes of formulas that are universally invalid in all members of a certain class of propositional models.
+While we use universal filters and ideals to prove the main result of this section, we do not need these two characterizations, which we thus postpone to the appendix (\cref{t:characterization-filters,t:characterization-ideals}).

-We introduce \emph{universal filters}, meant to characterize the families of the form $F^\mathcal{M}$ for some class $\mathcal{M}$ of propositional models (see \cref{n:FM-IM}).
+We start by introducing \emph{universal filters}.
+As we have just announced, they are meant to characterize the families of the form $F^\mathcal{M}$ for some class $\mathcal{M}$ of propositional models (see \cref{n:FM-IM}).